eric-handley/seng-350/docs/prompts.md

         - put tests inside the already created test folders in both client and server
         - stop jest from generating coverage folder on runs

+2. Branch `issue-31/db-setup`
+    - `claude-code` prompts:
+        - organize/name files in the @src/server/src/ folder better for a small team project, put empty template files inside any folders that don't exist yet
+        - update @readme.md with the new backend folder structure

 **Design-I**

 1. "how can i link a gitlab milestone in a mrkdown file in the same project?"